AIPS NRAO AIPS HELP file for UVAVG in 31DEC09

 containing the last accepted correlator data when merging.
 For most

-are treated as separate points by VBCIT.
-This does not work well in
+package, are treated as separate points by VBCIT.
+This does not work

-the Caltech format.
-To avoid the problem, the data can be averaged in
+well in the Caltech format.
+To avoid the problem, use GRID or TIME,

-the Caltech package or UVAVG output can be run through the Caltech
+or average the data in the Caltech package or UVAVG output can be run

-averaging program with the same average time that was used in
+through the Caltech averaging program with the same average time that

-UVAVG.
-The records should be properly combined in this way.
+was used in UVAVG.
+The records should be properly combined in this

 COMMENTS